selcukcihan/saga-assignment/README.md

 7. In a completion transaction, the worker inserts the chunks and embeddings and marks the document `ready` and the job `completed`.
 8. If processing fails, the worker records a sanitized error and either schedules a retry or marks the job `failed`, according to the retry policy.

-External parsing and embedding calls must not occur inside a long-running database transaction.
-Stable identifiers and idempotent inserts/upserts will allow a retried job to converge without duplicating chunks.
+External parsing and embedding calls do not occur inside a long-running database transaction.
+Stable identifiers and idempotent inserts/upserts allow a retried job to converge without duplicating chunks.

 The worker runs as a separate Docker Compose service using the same application image as the API.
 Operational defaults are a 500 ms polling interval, three attempts with exponential backoff, and a 120-second recoverable processing lease.
 These values are environment-configurable.